 The benefits of outdoor exploration are far-reaching and in an ever-advancing technological era, there is a strong focus to encourage children’s relationship with nature by playing outdoors.
-The outdoors offers rich learning experiences as it allows children to learn in context with natural environments to inspire creativity.
-Discovering nature with a hands-on approach helps to improve understanding of environmental processes, fosters responsible attitudes towards environments and improves well being.
+Outdoor learning improves children’s health, offers them rich learning experiences and leads to a greater connection with nature.
+Playing outdoors teaches teamwork, creativity, resilience, helps improve understanding of environmental processes and fosters responsible attitudes towards environments.

 In 2014, the theme of National Children’s Day campaign was ‘go wild’.
 They shared research that estimated that just one in five children is connected with nature, and suggested that one hour of wild time every day could help increase levels of physical activity, alertness and ultimately improve wellbeing.
-On the 17th of June 2016, school children across the UK will be opening their doors for Empty Classroom Day, designed to celebrate and inspire learning and play outside the classroom.
+On the 1st of November 2018 and 23rd May 2019, schools around the world will be opening their doors for Outdoor Classroom Day.
+This day is designed to allow children to have lessons outdoors and to prioritise playtime which is central to children’s enjoyment of childhood.

 How can we encourage richer outdoor learning experiences?

-- Provide space and time for dance and movement
+- Provide space and time for running around

 - Place clues around the garden for a scavenger hunt

-- Set up sports day games such as running races or long jump
+- Set up sports day games such as running races, an egg and spoon race or long jump

-- Build outdoor dens or provide a Wendy house for outdoor imaginative play settings
+- Build outdoor dens with boxes and sheets for outdoor imaginative play settings

-- Pitch up a small tent and pretend to go camping or have a teddy bear picnic
+- Pitch up a small tent and pretend to go camping or lay out a blanket and have a teddy bear picnic

 - Provide chimes, streamers, windmills and bubbles to investigate the effects wind can have on these